 In February 2011, Mychal hosted an “empty chair debate” at the National Press Club, after Al Sharpton, Marc Morial President of the National Urban League, and former Congressman and co-founder of the Congressional Black Congress Walter Fauntroy refused to debate him on the merits of their accusations of racism directed at Glenn Beck’s Restoring Honor Rally.

 While the recipient of numerous awards, he is most proud of the awards received August 9, 2006.
 At that time the Marine Corps League – Bob Swanson Det.
 1102 awarded Mychal with Honorary Membership in the United States Marine Corps League, the United States Marine Corps League Distinguished Citizen Award, the United States Marine Corps League Distinguished Citizen Award Medal, and the United States Marine Corps League Certificate of Appreciation, for, among other things, his exemplary service in the interests of the United States Marine Corps and The Marine Corps League.

 He is the recipient of the prestigious “Conservative Man of the Year Award” for 2008, presented by the New York State Conservative Party.

-In December 2011, he was recognized as one of the top 20 most influential black Republicans in the nation.
+In December 2011, he was recognized as number 13 on the list of the top 20 most influential black Republicans in the nation.
 An award that he chided the presenters about pursuant to why it was necessary for him to be recognized as a color-coded Republican.
 He has since that time refused to accept any awards based on race.

 In addition to having hosted his own top-rated talk show, Mychal has also guest-hosted on some of the top-rated national talk-shows.

 Mychal holds degrees in education, theology, and pastoral counseling.
 He began his writing career in 1999 shortly after becoming an editorial board member on a suburban Philadelphia newspaper.
 He wrote the foreword for the re-release of Booker T. Washington’s autobiography “Up From Slavery” (released by Pelican Publishing spring 2010).
-He is the author of “Random Rants: I Was Right Then And I Am Right Now.”
-His new book on race, “Blacks Are Victims: Because They’re Told They Are,” was released January, 2015.
+He is the author of “Random Rants: I Was Right Then And I Am Right Now” and “Blacks Are Victims: Because They’re Told They Are.”